AnonymousBazinga/ChessBot/README.md

 4. In the variant, note that the black pieces can be placed anywhere in the bottom 2 rows and the white pieces in the top 2 rows

+## Issues
-**NOTE**: Due to some bugs in the tkinter library, the colours and design of the GUI/ chess board does not show up properly on a mac computer.
+1. Due to some bugs in the tkinter library, the colours and design of the GUI/ chess board does not show up properly on a mac computer.
+2. The code is not formatted well.
+Since this was the first big project we took on, a lot of learning happened along the way inevitably destroying the formatting and code quality.
+I apologize in advance